Medically reviewed by Drugs.com. Last updated on Aug 4, 2023.

-Rizatriptan is used to treat acute migraine headaches in adults and children 6 years of age and older.
+Rizatriptan is used to treat acute migraine headaches with or without aura.
 It is not used to prevent migraine headaches and is not used for cluster headaches.
 Rizatriptan works in the brain to relieve the pain from migraine headaches.
 It belongs to the group of medicines called triptans.

 Many people find that their headaches go away completely after they take rizatriptan.
 Other people find that their headaches are much less painful, and that they are able to go back to their normal activities even though their headaches are not completely gone.
 Rizatriptan often relieves other symptoms that occur together with a migraine headache, such as nausea, vomiting, sensitivity to light, and sensitivity to sound.